rems-project/linksem/README.md

 This will build the Lem model (extracting OCaml files) and build these files with the OCaml compiler.

+## Install process

+To install from the OPAM repository, the preferred method is `opam install linksem`.
+To install a specific git checkout, do `opam install .` in the repository root.
+If you really do not want to use OPAM, `make install` will work.

 ## Known issues

   1. Currently a bug in Lem prevents 'error.lem' from being extracted correctly